All Episodes

 You got to understand the globe is warmer now than it was, and the Arctic sea ice is lower.

-But what you should be doing is explaining to the public the true regions which are cyclical in nature and not all the other stuff going on.
+But what you should be doing is explaining to the public the true regions, which are cyclical in nature and not all the other stuff going on.

-All right, so get I gotta run.
+All right, so I got to run.

 So give me the bottom line.